genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 basic gene sequence.
 Such isoforms can be generated, for example, in the process of alternative splicing.

-**Action**: to quanify reads abundance at the isoform level.
-It accepts Mapped Reads (corresponding to isoform alignment) and Reference Genome as inputs.
+**Action**: to quantify reads abundance at the isoform level.
+It accepts mapped reads (corresponding to isoform alignment) and reference genome as inputs.
 The output is a file containing isoform counts.
-Several such files corresponding to samples with different biological conditions and isoforms can be further used in "Test Differential Isoforms Expression" application.
+Several such files corresponding to samples with different biological conditions and isoforms can be further used in **Test Differential Isoforms Expression** application.

 .. image:: images/cuffquant.png

 Before running the application, you can choose the following parameters:

-#.
-"Strand-specificity protocol" is used for generating your reads.
-By default,
-   the application takes "none" strand-specific data, but this value can be changed to "dUTP" or "RNA-ligation".
+1. **Strand-specificity protocol** is used for generating your reads.
+If "None", the application will consider your data as none-strand-specific, but this value can be changed to "dUTP" or "RNA-ligation". (default: None)
-#.
-Switch the "No correction by effective length" option if you’d like to not
-   apply effective length normalization to transcript FPKM (fragments per kilo bases of exons for per million mapped reads).
+2. **No correction by effective length** option is used if you would like to not apply effective length normalization to transcript FPKM (fragments per kilobases of exons for per million mapped reads). (default: unchecked)

 The application always makes an initial estimation procedure to more accurately weight reads mapping to multiple places in the genome.